 Planning and Educational Institutions

-As described in more detail in the 1993 growth policy document and the 2007 update, Cambridge is distinguished by an extraordinary range of institutions for a city of its size.
-Clearly, Harvard University and the Massachusetts Institute of Technology are the most well-known institutional presences, and their campuses and land holdings tend to generate the most physical growth and change, and thus merit the most attention from the point of view of City policy.
+Cambridge is distinguished by an extraordinary range of institutions for a city of its size.
+Clearly, Harvard University and the Massachusetts Institute of Technology are the most well-known institutional presences, and their campuses and land holdings tend to generate the most physical growth and change, and merit the most attention from the point of view of City policy.

-The community’s mid-size post-secondary schools, Lesley University and Cambridge College, also play important roles in the life of their neighborhoods.
-It is also worth noting that Cambridge’s character is influenced significantly by the many other smaller institutions—such as the Episcopal Divinity School, three hospitals, a YMCA and a YWCA, many churches, and an array of smaller non-profits—that are scattered throughout the community.
+The community’s mid-size post-secondary schools, Lesley University and Hult International School of Business, also play important roles in the life of their neighborhoods.
+It is also worth noting that Cambridge’s character is influenced significantly by the many other smaller institutions—such as the three hospitals, a YMCA and a YWCA, many churches, and an array of smaller non-profits—that are scattered throughout the community.

 Go to the 1991 Mayor's Report on University-Community Relationships.